 Whether or not screening is right for you depends on many factors, such as age, medical history, and conditions that increase the risk of developing colorectal cancer.
 However, with new testing available, doctors are encouraging anyone who is 45 years old or older to visit their physician to have screenings performed for colorectal cancer.
 The new screening options are effective ways to maximize preventative options if cancer is detected, and the tests’ reduced level of invasiveness should allow more people to be tested than ever before.

 Gastro Care is dedicated to providing everyone in need of GI services with the best healthcare possible.
-With over fifty years of combined experience, Dr. Rieders and Dr. Reddy are prepared to help you stay healthy.
+With over fifty years of combined experience, Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders are prepared to help you stay healthy.
 Contact Gastro Care Long Island to schedule your potentially life-saving colorectal screening appointment today by calling (516) 265-7049.